 - Prepare your opening comments and questions for the session using the moderator worksheet (included with the downloadable guidelines below).

 The photography policy allows photos of posters for personal, social or non-commercial use; however, presenters have the right to request no photography, and in those situations, photography is strictly prohibited.
-In the presentation upload site, there is a “no photos” icon you can download for use in your presentation if you do not want attendees to take photos of your slides.
-You must include the icon to request no photography of that slide.
+In the presentation upload site, there is a “no photos” icon presenters can download for use in their presentation if they do not want attendees to take photos of specific slides.
+Presenters must include the icon to request no photography of that slide.

 During Your Session

 - Arrive at least 15 mins early to your session.
 Get to know the room and build rapport with your audience and meet your speakers.

 - Presenters may access their presentations by clicking on their names and then selecting the start button on the computer at the podium.
 After a speaker has reached the end of his presentation, the display will return to the full list of presenters.
 If you have any difficulties or experience technical problems during your session, click the REQUEST ASSISTANCE button (denoted by a red flag) and a technician will immediately be sent to your room.

 - Deliver your opening comments (three minutes maximum).